NTUDSA2016/homework4-forests/README.md

 You can play around with different `FNAME`, `PNAME` and `T`.

 We provide two sample data, heart and a1a.
 The heart data set describes diagnosing of cardiac Single Proton Emission Computed Tomography (SPECT) images.
-The label means two catogories of patients : normal and adnormal.
+The label means two catogories of patients : normal and abnormal.
 The features are
 1. F1R: continuous (count in ROI (region of interest) 1 in rest)
 2. F1S: continuous (count in ROI 1 in stress)
 3. F2R: continuous (count in ROI 2 in rest)